EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/custom-docker.md

 ### Step 13
 - Now all you have to do is deploy the contract using evdevkit.
-  - Follow [this](deploy-single.md) to create a single node with above contract.
+- Follow [this](deploy-single.md) to deploy an instance with above program and watchdog process monitoring it.
-  - Follow [this](deploy-cluster.md) to create a cluster with above contract.
-- While following one of above tutorials you should specify your custom docker image as follows.
-  - Specify your custom docker image into -i, --image options of `evdevkit acquire` or `evdevkit cluster-create` commands.
+  - Note that.
+When following above tutorial, Specify your custom docker image into -i, --image option of `evdevkit acquire` command.
     - Ex: `evdevkit acquire -i <your_docker_account>/evenode-custom ....`

 - Now check the webhook for updates from the watchdog program.